 The beauty blender absorbs more of it, probably because it is thinner but also because I have to use more to get the same coverage which then means that there is more on the sponge.
 It’s just a never ending cycle.
 It is also possible that the actual colour shade of the Revlon foundation makes it more obvious on the pink beauty blender.
 However, I consistently felt that I needed to use more Revlon product to get the same coverage, even though to be fair I haven’t actually measured how much of each foundation I needed.

-This is important for the money argument, see below.
+This is important for the cost argument, see below.

 Winner: The Estée Lauder gives a slightly better coverage that doesn’t fade as much after 12h+ of wear.